-While Two Towers has a very loud build up with the arrival of Saruman's army at Helm's Deep, the extended edition cuts away from this bombastic action to focus on cowering civilians in the caves underneath, with the Uruks chanting in the distance.
+While The Two Towers has a very loud build-up with the arrival of Saruman's army at Helm's Deep, the extended edition cuts away from this bombastic action to focus on cowering civilians in the caves underneath, with the Uruks chanting in the distance.
 Theoden also delivers a monologue where he doubts whether the Rohirrim can win and wonders what will become of his kingdom.

 When the orcs are trying to break down a gate deep within Minas Tirith, Gandalf takes a few minutes to tell Pippin about the peaceful nature of the afterlife — a Far Green Country.
 The music at this point transitions from fearsome to quietly spiritual.

-Word Of God reveals that Arwen was initially slated to appear at Helm's Deep to fight alongside the heroes.
+Word of God reveals that Arwen was initially slated to appear at Helm's Deep to fight alongside the heroes.
 It was eventually realized that this may be pushing it a little too far (even Liv Tyler hated the idea), and in the end she was replaced by Haldir.
 If you look closely during the extended edition you will see some of the elves are actually women.

 Adaptation Distillation: Many favored aspects of the books were taken up a notch, while much detail was glossed over.